Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Applications

 \subsection{Application 3 (A3): Mega-Scale Satellite Constellations}

 Another growing trend in low-Earth space is mega-scale satellite constellations.
 Many entities have proposed and developed such systems including OneWeb \cite{OneWeb}, SpaceX's Starlink \cite{SpaceX}, and Amazon's Project Kuiper \cite{Amazon}.
-The Department of Defense is also interested in such concepts with keywords such as satellite swarm and proliferated low Earth orbit (pLEO).
+The Department of Defense is also interested in concepts such as satellite swarms and proliferated low Earth orbit (pLEO).
 Although satellite constellations have been developed and launched in the past, including Iridium \cite{Iridium} and Globalstar \cite{Globalstar}, those conventional ones involved tens of satellites in each constellation.
 In contrast, those recent constellations will involve hundreds to thousands of satellites, which is a significantly larger scale than any conventional constellation system.

 It is important to note that mega-scale constellations are not just a larger scale of small constellations.
 Instead, we encounter new logistics challenges due to the scalability issue of conventional methods.
-The key questions include: \begin{itemize} \item A3Q1: how to optimally launch and deploy a mega-scale constellation when it does not fit in a single launch vehicle; \item A3Q2: how to allocate and supply the on-orbit spares for the constellation so that it reliably satisfies performance requirements when failures would happen more frequently and in a more distributed way than conventional satellite systems; \item A3Q3: how to flexibly reconfigure a satellite constellation when there is a change in the demand; and \end{itemize} As the scale and complexity of the space systems of interest grow, logistics-driven techniques will be critical to address some of the inherent key challenges.
+The key questions include: \begin{itemize} \item A3Q1: how to launch and deploy a mega-scale constellation when it does not fit in a single launch vehicle; \item A3Q2: how to analyze the system performance and allocate the on-orbit spares for the constellation so that it reliably satisfies performance requirements when failures would happen more frequently and in a more distributed way than conventional satellite systems; \item A3Q3: how to flexibly reconfigure a satellite constellation when there is a change in the demand; and \item A3Q4: how to manage the commercial multi-stakeholder ecosystem for large-scale constellations. \end{itemize} As the scale and complexity of the space systems of interest grow, logistics-driven techniques will be critical to address some of the inherent key challenges.